volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

   As always, `// TODO refactor` comment is added, and the change is pushed to the repository.

-  The partial success has been achieved at the price of unnecessary complexity, duplication, latent errors, and vast problems with long-term maintenance.
+  Partial success has been achieved at the price of unnecessary complexity, duplication, latent errors, and vast problems with long-term maintenance.

   We know, but choose to ignore the likelihood that most of our code is too complex to maintain over decades or longer.